White Plains (band): 1970–1973: New personnel changes and other hits

 White Plains' second single, "I've Got You on My Mind", which featured Pete Nelson on lead vocals, was a UK hit, reaching number 17.
 "Lovin' You Baby" featuring Ricky Wolff on lead vocals reached number 35 in Canada in mid to late 1970.
 "Julie Do Ya Love Me" featuring Pete Nelson on lead vocals reached number 8 on the UK singles charts.

 In mid 1970, original backing band members Roger Hills and Robin Box were added to the line-up.
-This new personnel of Wolff, Nelson, Box, Shaw, and Hills would become their most recognisable line-up, as well as the line-up that preceded Wolff's departure in mid 1971, that included newcomer Ron Reynolds on organ and keyboard.
+This new personnel of Wolff, Nelson, Box, Shaw, and Hills would become their most recognisable line-up, as well as the line-up that, following Wolff's departure in mid 1971, included newcomer Ron Reynolds on organ and keyboard.
 From the spring to the autumn of 1970, Scottish musician Brian Johnston (born 3 March 1945, Bathgate, Scotland) (not to be confused with the AC/DC singer), was a keyboardist for the group.

 The White Plains line-up of Wolff, Nelson, Box, Shaw, Hills, and Johnston performed "My Baby Loves Lovin'" at the NME Poll Winners concert on 3 May 1970.

 One of their next big charting songs was 1971's "When You Are a King" featuring Pete Nelson on lead vocals (number 13 on the UK Singles Chart) that was translated to Hebrew and covered by the Israeli singer, Shlomo Artzi.
 When You Are A King has been covered by a large numbers of acts in the following years.

 1973–1976: Step into a Dream and disbandment

 The 1973 hit "Step into a Dream" was used in the British television commercials for Butlins' holiday camps.
 Featuring Pete Nelson on lead vocals.
 "Step into a Dream" peaked at number 21 in the United Kingdom, and was a top 10 in Ireland, landing at number 9.
 Their sudden burst into the limelight again gave the group new appearances on television, including Top of the Pops, their first appearance on the show in nearly two years.
-In late 1973, Shaw left the group and was subsequently replaced by Edison Lighthouse member David Kerr-Clemenson (born 1951).
+In late 1973, Shaw left the group and was subsequently replaced by Edison Lighthouse member David Kerr-Clemenson.

-With a line-up of Pete Nelson (vocals), Ron Reynolds (keyboard), Robin Box (guitar), Roger Hills (drums), Tex Marsh (percussions), Dave Fulford (guitar) and Tony Sullivan (bass), White Plains disbanded in 1976.
+With a line-up of Pete Nelson (vocals), Ron Reynolds (keyboard), Robin Box (guitar), Tex Marsh (percussions), Dave Fulford (guitar) and Tony Sullivan (bass), the band temporarily disbanded in late 1974.
+In 1976, the band name was loaned out and another single called "Summer Nights" was released.
+The new lineup included two former members of the band Angel (Mick Tucker and Andy Scott of Sweet's project), vocalist Brian Johnson (who went on to front Vanity Fare in the '80s) and drummer Steve Rickard.